Lisa Harris Jones

 As an associate with the law firms of Shapiro and Olander (1993-1997) and Gordon, Feinblatt, Rothman, Hoffberger & Hollander, LLC (1997-1999), Ms. Jones represented the City of Baltimore and many of its agencies and related quasi-public entities (i.e., the Department of Housing and Community Development and Community Development Financing Corporation), in complex real estate development and financing transactions.

 Through hard work and tireless advocacy, Ms. Jones is widely regarded as a lobbyist with the ability to effect real change in the legislative process, regardless of the size of her client or the perceived power of her opponent.
-As a result of her successful track record over the last four years, her clients have enabled her to become the first African American to be consistently ranked in the top five earning lobbyists in Maryland, following the conclusion of each legislative session since 2009 and landing her in the number three spot.
+As a result of her successful track record over the last five years, her clients have enabled her to become the first African American to be consistently ranked in the top five earning lobbyists in Maryland, following the conclusion of each legislative session since 2009.

 Currently, Ms. Jones represents a wide range of business interests before the Maryland General Assembly and Baltimore’s City Council, Liquor Board, Board of Estimates, Planning Commission and Zoning Board.